lucydavisw/S3-Bucket-Policy-Backdoor-Red-Team-Simulation/README.md

     ├── verification_result.png
     └── cleanup_confirmation.png

-Scope and Rules of Engagement
+# Scope and Rules of Engagement

 This is a controlled simulation run in a Stratus Red Team sandbox.
 No production or third-party resources were targeted.
 All actions were confined to an isolated test environment and reverted during cleanup.
 Unauthorized reproduction of these techniques against systems you do not own or have permission to test is illegal and unethical.

-S3 Bucket Policy Backdoor Disc…

-Exercise Overview (Red Team Playbook)
+# Exercise Overview (Red Team Playbook)
-1. Recon & Baseline
+# 1. Recon & Baseline

 Establish the bucket baseline and verify policy absence or current policy state before any changes.
 Example command used in the sandbox:

-aws s3api get-bucket-policy --bucket stratus-red-team-bdbp-zkqgfovijw
+# aws s3api get-bucket-policy --bucket stratus-red-team-bdbp-zkqgfovijw

 In the simulation the command returned NoSuchBucketPolicy, confirming a clean baseline.

-S3 Bucket Policy Backdoor Disc…

-2. Detonate (Introduce the Backdoor)
+# 2. Detonate (Introduce the Backdoor)

 Use the Red Team harness to apply a backdoor-style bucket policy that allows an external AWS principal cross-account read/list access:

-stratus detonate aws.exfiltration.s3-backdoor-bucket-policy
+# stratus detonate aws.exfiltration.s3-backdoor-bucket-policy

-Verification returned a policy with Allow for s3:GetObject, s3:ListBucket, and s3:GetBucketLocation against the bucket ARNs.
+# Verification returned a policy with Allow for s3:GetObject, s3:ListBucket, and s3:GetBucketLocation against the bucket ARNs.

-S3 Bucket Policy Backdoor Disc…

-3. Functional Probe (Validate Access)
+# 3. Functional Probe (Validate Access)

 Simulate the external principal or use the test harness to confirm the policy permits listing and reading objects:

 status aws.exfiltration.s3-backdoor
-# or use a simulated principal to attempt aws s3 ls / aws s3 cp
+or use a simulated principal to attempt aws s3 ls / aws s3 cp

 The policy string contained indicators like BackdoorReadAccess, and the permitted actions were confirmed.

-S3 Bucket Policy Backdoor Disc…

-4. Persistence Considerations (Red Team Thought)
+# 4. Persistence Considerations (Red Team Thought)

 If an adversary wanted persistent access they might create or use an external principal they control.
 In this simulation, the principal was synthetic and ephemeral, mirroring an attacker who might re-use cross-account principals or IAM roles.

-5. Cleanup (Leave No Trace)
+# 5. Cleanup (Leave No Trace)

 Always revert changes and clean resources after the exercise: